 The HOS made orders on 4 of the cases and the Council has complied with all orders and responded to the HOS with evidence of compliance within timescales given.
-There are currently 4 cases that were submitted to the HOS during 2023/24 for which an outcome has not yet been received.

 During 2023/24, the Council positively received House mark accreditation for its complaint handling service and remains compliant with the HOS Complaint Handling Code and scheme.